© Unofficial Royalty 2025

 Full name: Johanna Maria Louise

 Johanna was an opera singer who sang soprano operatic roles in Prague and Opava (now in the Czech Republic), in Linz, Austria, and at the court theater in Darmstadt in the Grand Duchy of Hesse and by Rhine (now in Hesse, Germany).
 She was one of the best-known singers of Mozart’s music of her time.
-After her husband’s death, Johanna and her children moved to Vienna, Austria where she was active in Viennese musical life and was involved in building the Academy Mozarteum in Mozart’s birthplace, Salzburg, Austria.
+After her husband’s death, Johanna and her children moved to Vienna, Austria, where she was active in Viennese musical life and was involved in the building of the Academy Mozarteum in Mozart’s birthplace, Salzburg, Austria.
 Johanna served as president of the Vienna Mozart Society, the Vienna Concert Association, and the Vienna Symphony Orchestra.

 Unofficial Royalty: Johanna Loisinger, Countess von Hartenau